Yoav666s/dnd-wiki/collections/_monsters/basic-rules/kobold.md

 proficiency_bonus: "+2"
 traits: |
   **Sunlight Sensitivity.** While in sunlight, the kobold has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.

     **Pack Tactics.** The kobold has advantage on an attack roll against a creature if at least one of the kobold's allies is within 5 ft. of the creature and the ally isn't incapacitated.
 actions: |
   **Dagger.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 4 (1d4 + 2) piercing damage.

     **Sling.** Ranged Weapon Attack: +4 to hit, range 30/120 ft., one target.
 Hit: 4 (1d4 + 2) bludgeoning damage.
 legendary_actions: ""
-description: ""
 excerpt: "Small Humanoid, Lawful Evil"
 source: "Basic Rules"
 ---